Infinitely Losing My Edge

 I was there.

-I was the first guy playing Ice-T to the grunge kids.
+I was the first guy playing Gong to the disco kids.

 Everybody thought I was crazy.